Choosing the right font for a project is one of the most critical tasks in visual design.

 A serif font is a typeface with small lines or “feet” that extend off of the letters.

-These lines are called serifs; giving it the name serif font.
-Serif fonts have been used for centuries and are often associated with traditional typography.
-Until the 19th century, all books were set in serif type.
+These lines are called serifs, giving it the name serif font.
+Designers adopted serif fonts centuries ago, and they've been popular in books, newspapers, and magazines for a long time.
+Until the 19th century, nearly all books used serif type.

 Popular serif fonts